MoveIt - A Dual-Platform Fitness Tracking Experience

 Reflection

-I learned a lot about balancing usability and accessibility, as well as applying WCAG guidelines in a practical way.
+I learned a lot about usability and accessibility, like how to apply WCAG guidelines in a practical way.
 Collaborating with a colleague also improved my workflow, communication, successful time management and file organization across different tools.

 The deadline was pretty strict, but I'm happy with what we did in only one week.